The 2017 programme is now past. We will be launching the 2018 programme in August.

 This beautifully restored historic Grade II* listed building combines elements of Arts and Crafts/Art Nouveau/Victorian architecture.

 Opened in 1894 by the then Prime Minister, Lord Rosebery, Bishopsgate Institute was built using funds from charitable endowments made to the parish of St Botolph without Bishopsgate.
 These had been collected by the parish for over 500 years, but a scheme agreed by the Charity Commissioners in 1891 enabled these funds to be drawn together into one endowment.

 Reverend William Rogers (1819-1896), Rector of St Botolph’s and a notable educational reformer and supporter of free libraries, was instrumental in setting up the Institute and ensuring that the original charitable aims were met.
 The Institute was built ‘for the benefit of the public to promote lectures, exhibitions and otherwise the advancement of literature, science and the fine arts’.
-Today the original aims and ethos of the Institute live on through our courses, cultural events, library, and schools and community learning programme.
-We continue to provide a home for ideas and debate, learning and enquiry and independent thought.
+These original aims and ethos of the Institute, translated for modern audiences, continue to live on through everything we do here.

 The architect for Bishopsgate Institute was decided by a design competition and Charles Harrison Townsend (1851-1928), whose previous work had mainly consisted of church restoration, was chosen as the winner.
 Townsend was an inspiring and original architect whose work was individual rather than adhering to any particular style or movement.